-In order to contract for College housing student must be classified as full-time students.
+In order to contract for College housing, a student must be classified as a full-time student.
 A full-time student is a student taking 12 or more credit hours each semester.
 Students contract with the College for housing for a period of one academic year (both semesters).
-The contract remains in effect for the entire academic year unless one of the following occurs: graduation, official withdrawal from the College, academic suspension from the College, or must consent of the parties to the housing contract.
+The contract remains in effect for the entire academic year unless one of the following occurs: graduation, official withdrawal from the College, academic suspension from the College, or mutual consent of the parties to terminate the housing contract.

-Mutual consent of the parties to the housing contact may occur when:
+Mutual consent of the parties to terminate the housing contract may occur when:

-- A student changes his / her status from full-time to part-time (fewer than 12 credit hours). - The student desiring to remain in housing must request permission, in writing, from the Office of Residential Life and Education.
-This request may be denied.
+- A student changes his/her status from full-time to part-time (fewer than 12 credit hours).
+A student desiring to remain in housing with part-time status must request permission from the Office of Residential Life and Education in writing.
+This request may be denied and the student will need to vacate their room and give up housing status.
 A student requests, for reasons other than above, an early termination of the housing contract during the course of the first or second semester.
 This request must be made, in writing, to the Office of Residential Life and Education.

-In any eventuality, a student will not be released from the housing contract until the student has removed all personal possessions, left the premises clean, and a member of Residential Life and Education has completed and signed off on the Room Condition Form pertaining to the student's room or apartment.
-The effective date of release from the contract will be determined by the date of completion of the Room Condition Form.
+In any eventuality, a student will not be released from the housing contract until the student has removed all personal possessions, left the premises clean, and a member of Residential Life and Education has completed and/or signed off on the Room Condition Form pertaining to the student's room or apartment as appropriate for the circumstance.
+The effective date of release from the contract will be determined by the date of completion of the Room Condition Form or clear evidence of vacancy.
 The student will be charged for the room or apartment from the beginning of the semester up to the effective date of release.
 Fees are computed on a pro-rated monthly basis.